Dr. Oveis Rezvanian[2]

 Tehran Regional Arbitration Center (‘TRAC’) is an independent international organization, established under the auspice of the Asian-African Legal Consultative Organization (‘AALCO’).[4]
 The agreement to establish TRAC was signed between AALCO and the Islamic Republic of Iran in May 1997 and came into force in July 2004 following the ratification by the Iranian legislative bodies.
 TRAC effectively commenced its activities a year later when the Arbitration Rules (‘the 2005 TRAC Rules’) was published in July 2005.

-The 2005 TRAC Rules were based on 1976 Arbitration Rules of the United Nations Commission on International Trade Law (‘UNCITRAL’), with certain modification to make those rules suitable for institutional arbitration.
+The 2005 TRAC Rules were based on the 1976 Arbitration Rules of the United Nations Commission on International Trade Law (‘UNCITRAL’), with certain modifications to make those rules suitable for institutional arbitration.
 In the same way, the new set of Arbitration Rules (‘the 2018 TRAC Rules’), effective as of March 1, 2018, are based on the 2010 Arbitration Rules of UNCITRAL, with some innovative features to meet the business users’ needs and be synchronized with the recent developments of international commercial arbitration.
 In particular, the 2018 TRAC Rules provide for the expedited procedure under Article 5, as well as the emergency arbitration procedure under Article 27.2 and its Appendix I, encompassing 14 articles.
 These two procedures are unprecedented under the Iranian law and are introduced by the 2018 TRAC Rules into the Iranian legal system.

-At the time of writing this article, TRAC has not received any request for emergency arbitration procedure yet.
+At the time of writing this article, TRAC has not received any requests for emergency arbitration procedures yet.
 In a case recently filed, although the amount in dispute was less than EUR 1,000,000 and met the requirement for the expedited procedure, the parties refused to request for such procedure as each side wished to exercise its right to appoint a co-arbitrator in the panel of three arbitrators.
-That is, none of the innovative features discussed below are actually applied in an arbitral proceeding administrated by TRAC and, therefore, the contents and findings are merely based on the provisions of the 2018 TRAC Rules, as well as the requirements under the Iranian arbitration regime.
+That is, none of the innovative features discussed below are actually applied in an arbitral proceeding administrated by TRAC and, therefore, the contents and findings are merely based on the provisions of the 2018 TRAC Rules as well as the requirements under the Iranian arbitration regime.

 Emergency Arbitration Expedited Procedure Tehran Regional Arbitration Center